 How does crowdfunding work for companies?

-With crowdfunding, platforms like Republic made it easy for people (or backers, as they’re often called) to invest with just a few clicks.
-Typically, crowdfunding campaigns have a set goal and offer incentives or rewards to those who invest.
+Platforms like Republic have made it easy for people (or backers, as they’re often called) to invest with just a few clicks.
+Typically, crowdfunding campaigns have a set goal and offer incentives to those who invest.
 If the goal is met, the backers usually benefit from supporting that campaign.
 If the company has an exit event in the future, like an acquisition or initial public offering, backers can earn cash or stock.

 How is crowdfunding different?